aandaleon/Ad_PX_pipe/make_plots/README.md

 The plots in this folder include:

 * P1.
 Parallel coordinates plot, with principal components on the x-axis and eigenvalues on the y-axis for the first 5 PCs calculated by KING
+  * Must have a `region.txt` file in the main folder
   * `Rscript P1_rotation_plot.R`

 ![](https://i.imgur.com/ThDW8b4.png)